-I.v.19 It is interesting to note that here both RV and M use the same particle..., mas.
+I.v.19 It is interesting to note that here both RV and M use the same perticipion, mas.
 M probably feeling such to be advisable to balance the sino in the second clause of the sentence. .
 M generally avoids this word mas.
 Next we notice there is quite a difference in the order of the first clause.
-M's structure seems to be more modern, with the object following the verb in this construction, also expressing the action of seeing, while RV stresses the fact that he saw none other but James, besides Peter, or rather, Cephas.
+M's structure seems to be more modern, with the object following the verb in this construction, also expressing the action of seeing, while RV stresses the fact that he saw none other but James, besides Peter, or rather, Cephes.
 Regular Spanish, in expressing the forcoful negative which Moderna seems to want to express, would write: "Mas no vi a ningun otro...".
 Cf. De T. Thus the double negative is frequently used.
 Again we come to a difference in the choice of names.
-RV's Macobo could possibly be interpreted as an attempt to use a word with Ess highly charged Roman Catholic connotations.
-Jacobo means "James", while M's Santiago signifies, "St. James.
-The Greek text gives as Iekway, leaving no doubt that RV is right with the original.
-It can be understood how the Spaniards for many centuries saying Santo Jacobo before the final o of the Santo and the obo of the Jacobo would be dropped for the term for saint, which is now San---, came to the logical elision of the final syllable of the first ord of this phrase, leaving us with the standard Spanish term for St. James, as used by M.
+RV's Macobo could possibly be interpreted as an attempt to use a word with E so highly charged Roman Catholic connotations.
+Jacobo means "James", while M's Santiago signifies, "St. James" The Greek text gives us lake( $\omega_v$ , leaving no doubt that RV is right with the original.
+It can be understood how the Spaniards for many centuries saying Santo Jacobo before the final o of the Santo and the obo of the Jacobo Would be dropped for the term for saint, which is now San----, came to the logical elision of the final syllable of the first word of this phrase, leaving us with the standard Spanish term for St. James, as used by M.

-I.v.20 RV's sense seems to be, "In this which I write to you,...", which is in at least a good measure backed up by the doe good with if we would understand the foregoing to mean--"I swear in the presence of God that I am not lying in this which I write to you, "then would be superior.
-RV is attested to by G.CR.KJ.I., and V., while Le uses the understandable choice of "as regards what I am writing to you...", thus taking the sie of M. M's que could be omitted.
+I.v.20 RV's sense seems to be, "In this which I write to you,...", which is in at least a good measure backed up by the a be graph untry if we would understand the foregoing to mean--"I swear in the presence of God that I am not lying in this which I write to you, "then would be superior.
+RV is attested to by G,CR,KJ,L, and V., while Le uses the understandable choice of "as regards what I am writing to you...", thus taking the sie of M. M's que could be omitted.

-I.V.21 The partes of RV seems just a bit too close of the partes of the Vulgate.
-RAWLETT seems best expressed by regiones, as in M, or its English counterpart in KJ, CR, Le, or by the possibly synonymous term of "districts", used by lift and G. Luther's "Länder" is also closer to regiones than to partes.
-RV is careful to preserve the parallelism; "of Syrin and of Cilicia", although the latter preposition is doubtful, for the lack of important mass.
-RV is possibly clearer to the uneducated mind. in so distinguishing.
+I.v.21 The partes of RV seems just a bit too close of the partes of the Vulgate. how of a seems best expressed by regiones, as in M, or its English counterpart in KJ,CR,Le, or by the possibly synonymous term of "districts", used by Mf and G. Luther's "Länder" is also closer to regiones than to partes.
+RV is careful to preserve the parallelism: "of Syria and of Cilicia", altho the latter preposition is doubtful, for the lack of important mss.
+RV is possibly clearer to the uneducated mind, in so distinguishing.